waynelinks/webdock/documentation/DOCKER.md

 1. Use `.env` file to pass environment variables to your application.
 There is an article how to handle them in [Symfony](https://symfony.com/blog/new-in-symfony-3-2-runtime-environment-variables).
 1. Use Docker internal network in your functional tests.
-Your tests could connect with `nginx` host.
+Do not expose application 80 port only for this purpose.

 ## Useful links